-About a week ago, I was up until midnight researching DIY laundry detergent recipes.
+Several years ago, I was up until midnight researching homemade laundry detergent recipes.
 I know.
 Crazy.
-My goal was to figure out the best ingredients to use, while still making it cost-effective.
+My goal was to figure out the best ingredients to use, while keeping it cost-effective.
 Typically, I use vinegar and baking soda for my cleaning products, so I was out of my element with items like Fels Naptha and Borax, but in the end I came up with a recipe that I really like, and it lasts forever.
 (Not really forever, but close…)

-There are so many DIY laundry detergent recipes out there.
+There are so many homemade laundry detergent recipes out there.
 The first choice you have to make is whether to go with a powder or liquid version.
-I have never used powder, but most people felt the powder versions did a better job, and I was sold when it meant I didn’t have to cook soap to melt it down.
-I will let you know that the recipe I’m sharing is a hodge-podge of different recipes.
-I did not find this exact one anywhere else.
+I had never used powder, but most people felt the powder versions do a better job, and I was sold when it meant I didn’t have to cook soap to melt it down.

 What You Need to Make DIY Laundry Detergent